-In LASEK, the epithelium, or outer layer of the cornea, is removed using finer blade called a trephine instead of the microkeratome used in LASIK.
+In LASEK, the epithelium, or outer layer of the cornea, is removed using a finer blade called a trephine instead of the microkeratome used in LASIK.
 The surgeon then covers the eye with an alcohol solution (perhaps one part alcohol and four parts sterile water) for around 30 seconds.
 The solution loosens the edges of the epithelium.

 After removing the alcohol solution from the eye, the surgeon then lifts the edge of the epithelial flap and folds it back similar to LASIK.
 Then he or she uses an excimer laser to reshape the corneal tissue underneath.
 Afterward, the epithelial flap is placed back on the eye.

 Then a bandage contact lens is put into the eye to allow the flap edges to heal.
-As in PRK the bandage contact lens is worn for about three days.
+As in PRK, the bandage contact lens is worn for about three days.
 You may feel eye irritation during the first day or two afterward.
-The vision will take a longer time to recover compared to LASIK, but will recover faster than PRK, usually about four to seven days.
-The patient will need to use drops (topical steroid) drops for a few weeks after the treatment to control healing rate.
+The vision will take a longer time to recover compared to LASIK but will recover faster than PRK, usually about four to seven days.
+The patient will need to use drops (topical steroid) drops for a few weeks after the treatment to control the healing rate.

 The vision results with LASEK are very similar to LASIK, however, the time it takes to achieve full clarity may be longer than LASIK.